nomeata/pybotbrain/README.md

  * Make this safer to run

-   In particular, find the minimal necessary AWS policy for the Lambda function, and sandbox the Python execution.
-Also size limits on code and state.
+   * Find the minimal necessary AWS policy for the Lambda function.
+   * Find a good sandbox for the Python execution (see discussion in `./Sandboxing.md`)
+   * Size limits on code and state.

  * Prettier UI